Junjeeeee/Dynamic_2d_waterfall/README.md

 - press 'p' to select rock, rocks change the dynamics of the water.

-- press 'f' to select a water source.
+- press 'f' to select a water source. water sources generate water to the system.

 - right click on the mouse delete items, be sure to have selected 'p' to delete rocks, 'a' to delete water in one point, or 'f' to remove water sources.